“At ShelterBox we are deeply concerned about the increasing violence in Sudan that is forcing tens of thousands of people across its border with Chad.

 This is a crisis within a crisis.
 And there is little funding to support people who need it most.
 There are very few shelter providers and insufficient funds committed to shelter.

-HOW IS SHELTERBOX RESPONDING?
+HOW IS SHELTERBOX HELPING?

 Shelter saves lives, and so does your support.
 Please donate today to help vulnerable families affected by disaster.